bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 README, I can click edit.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!-- image -->
-<p>I got my test repo as my name and I might want to change this to used
-in September of 1962 fall semester or something like that.
+<p>I got my test repo as my name and I might want to change this to used in September of
-So when I have hundreds of these sort of files, I might have a little reference of what this particular repository is for.</p>
+1962 fall semester or something like that.
+When I have hundreds of these sort of files, I might have a little reference of what this particular repository is for.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!-- image -->
-<p>And now I&apos;m just going to commit my changes and I want to add a little
+<p>And now I&apos;m just going to commit my changes and I want to add a little message,
-message, adding context to my README.
+adding context to my README.
 Every time you edit, you want to add just a little plain English text here to commit messages.
 And you&apos;ll be getting graded on whether you do this or not in this course.
 Because when you come back to edit, you want to be able to look through these plain English descriptions and see what this particular edit might have been about, instead of having to delve into each edit and the code that was committed.
-So now I have some updated code and I can go up here.
+Now I have some updated code and I can go up here.
 Here&apos;s my README file.
 I&apos;m in my README file.
 And this was the repository folder.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!-- image -->
 <p>I can go to add a file.
 So create a new file.